Getting a New Build Buy-To-Let Mortgage

 Lenders and rates

-The lenders with the lowest deposit requirements include Kensington Mortgages and Vida Homeloans, although these mortgages will not necessarily be suitable for everyone’s circumstances.
+Kensington Mortgages and Vida Homeloans are the lenders with the lowest deposit requirements, although these mortgages are not necessarily suitable for everyone’s circumstances.

 The chart below shows the approximate number of lenders available to you based on your deposit size and whether you’re buying a new build flat or house: